kicaj29/aws/S3/readme.md

   * 8 TB of usable storage
   * Must provide own batter/cables
   * Can be sent back to AWS offline, or connect it to Internet and use **AWS DataSync** to send data
+  * You can use Snowcone in backpacks on first responders, or **for IoT**, vehicular, and drone use cases.
 * Snowball edge
   * Big device
   * Move TBs or PBs of data in or out of AWS